glimsil/microfront-webpack5-module-federation/README.md

 # microfront-webpack5-module-federation
-This is a sample of microfrontends running with webpack5 and module federation.

-The applications are built in react.
+This is a sample of microfrontends running with webpack5 and module federation.The applications are built using react.

 To execute this sample, just type `yarn && yarn start`.